 What’s Changed in 2024?

-New rules by the National Association of Realtors (NAR) and the Multiple Listing Service (MLS) have shifted how real estate fees are communicated and negotiated.
-Now, buyers must sign an agreement outlining how their agent will be paid before they start touring homes.
+In August 2024, new rules introduced by the National Association of Realtors (NAR) and the Multiple Listing Service (MLS) reshaped how real estate commissions are handled.
+The biggest change is that buyers must now sign a written agreement with their agent before touring homes, clearly outlining how that agent will be paid.

 What Does This Mean for Pittsburgh Home Sellers?

-- Offer a closing concession that the buyer can use toward their agent’s fee or closing costs.
+- Offer a closing concession.
+Some sellers choose to provide a credit at closing that the buyer can use toward their agent’s fee or other costs.
+This can make your home more attractive while still giving you control over the amount you contribute.

 Should You Still Pay the Buyer’s Agent?